 What is a hair transplant?

-is a surgical procedure in which hair follicles are grafted from a donor site, usually the back of the patients head and used to fill in bald or balding parts of the scalp.
+A hair transplant is a surgical procedure in which hair follicles are grafted from a donor site, usually the back of the patients head and used to fill in bald or balding parts of the scalp.
 The hair that is taken from the donor site is more resistant to changes in hormone levels and are unlikely to ever fall out.

 The two types of hair transplants